 The Texas Risk Assessment and Mitigation Program (TX-RAMP) certification is awarded to companies that have met strict security standards and have implemented robust risk assessment and mitigation processes.
 This certification recognizes our dedication to providing our clients with the highest level of security and reliability in our software solutions.

-At Case Closed Software, we understand the importance of protecting sensitive data and confidential information.
+At Case Closed Software, we deliver unparalleled case management software for law enforcement and we understand the importance of protecting sensitive data and confidential information.
 That’s why we have invested heavily in developing a secure software platform that meets the rigorous security standards required by TX-RAMP certification.

 We believe that this certification is a testament to our commitment to providing our clients with the best possible software solutions while maintaining the highest level of security and reliability.
 We are proud to have achieved this certification and look forward to continuing to provide our clients with the best possible service.